Seattle Children’s Hospital Main Campus

 Seattle Children’s Research Institute: Olive Lab Building

-The building houses a Therapeutic Cell Production Core, a GMP (good manufacturing practice) Biofactory.
+The building houses a Therapeutics Cell Manufacturing facility, a GMP (good manufacturing practice) Biofactory.
 This lab manufactures drug-, cell- or gene-based therapies according to the strict standards set by the Food and Drug Administration (FDA).

 Seattle Children’s Research Institute: West 8th Building